apache/wink/src/doc/readme.txt

   - NOTICE file corresponding to third party licenses requirements readme.txt
   - this file
-third-party-licenses.txt
-  - Third party components license file

 SDK installation
 ===============================================================================
 Install SDK by unzipping the distribution file.
-As a result the directory wink-@PROJECT_VERSION@ is created.
+As a result the directory apache-wink-@PROJECT_VERSION@ is created.
 This directory is referred to as SDK_HOME.

 SDK documentation